-Figure 2.
-Percent of Population with Limited English Proficiency by Census Tract interpretation services.
+Figure 3.
+Percent of Spanish Population with Limited English Proficiency, Speaking Spanish or Spanish Creole by Census Tract interpretation services.
 Languages requested were Spanish, Haitian Creole, Portuguese, Arabic, and Vietnamese.
 Between January 2019 and mid-December 2021, the Fire Rescue Department fielded 634,365 inbound calls (emergency and non-emergency) to the communications center, of which 6,690 calls, or 1.05 percent, required interpretation assistance.
 The volume of interpretation assistance slightly increased from the previous reporting period of 2016 to 2019, during which 0.84 percent of calls required language assistance.